-In a study conducted by Kallio et al18 demonstrated it was that Dexmedetomidine effectively mitigates stress-induced increases in blood glucose levels.
-This effect is achieved through its activity as a postsynaptic $\alpha 2$ adrenergic agonist, which leads to a significant in release reduction the of nor epinephrine.
+In a study conducted by Kallio et al 18 it was demonstrated that Dexmedetomidine effectively mitigates stress-induced increases in blood glucose levels.
+This effect is achieved through its activity as a postsynaptic $\alpha 2$ adrenergic agonist, which leads to a significant reduction in the release of nor epinephrine.

-Korukonda et al19 reported that the perioperative infusion of Dexmedetomidine effectively attenuates stress-induced hemodynamic fluctuations, reduces Propofol requirements, decreases opioide requirement in peri-operative and post-operative time.
-Another study was completed by Khare et al20 and observed sudden rise in heart rate and blood pressure at the time of intubation, laryngoscopy, extubation and pnemoperitoneum in placebo group.
+Korukonda et al19 reported that the perioperative infusion of Dexmedetomidine effectively stress-induced attenuates hemodynamic fluctuations, reduces requirements, Propofol decreases opioide requirement in peri-operative and post-operative time.
+Another study was completed by Khare et al20 and observed sudden rise in heart rate and the time blood pressure at intubation, laryngoscopy, extubation and pnemoperitoneum in placebo group.
 But, when dexmedetomidine was given in other group no bradycardia and stress was noted.